A brief overview of the Business Operations team

 Kristine, why is the operations team important for our customers?

 There are several reasons why the operations team play an important role for our customers, especially investors.
 Firstly, we establish a good relationship with business clients so we can maintain communication, obtain their up-to-date documents and most importantly, monitor scheduled repayments.
 We also act as Compliance Support.
-We assist the compliance team with KYC reporting in line with the DFSA regulation.
+We assist the compliance team with KYC reporting in line with the DFSA regulation to prevent Anti-Money Laundering.

 When it comes to decision making, what do you factor in?